marcelduran/yslow/phantomjs/index.md

 ---
 [PhantomJS](http://www.phantomjs.org/) is a headless WebKit with JavaScript API.
 YSlow for PhantomJS is a command line script that allows page performance analysis from live URLs, unlike YSlow for [Command Line (HAR)](../command-line-har/) where a pre-generated [HAR](http://www.softwareishard.com/blog/har-12-spec/) file is needed in order to analyze page performance.

 YSlow for PhantomJS also introduces new output formats for automated test frameworks: [TAP (Test Anything Protocol)](http://www.testanything.org/) and [JUnit](http://www.junit.org/), other formats as well as hook for custom formatters will be available soon, keep watching.
 With this new feature, YSlow can now be added to your [continuous integration](http://en.wikipedia.org/wiki/Continuous_integration) pipeline as a performance test suite, preventing performance regression to be pushed to production.
-See [examples](#wiki-examples) and [screenshots](#wiki-screenshots) below.
+See [examples](#examples) and [screenshots](#screenshots-jenkins) (below)[#screenshots-travisci].

 <a name="installation">
 ## Installation